 - Understand the pharmacology, neuroscience, mechanism of action and research evidence of the major psychedelic compounds, with a focus on psilocybin, MDMA and ketamine.

-- Recognize and understand non-ordinary states of consciousness (NOSCs) and point to the wide range of material that can arise in a psychedelic session using Dr. Stansilav Grof’s cartography of the mind, along with other theories.
+- Recognize and understand non-ordinary states of consciousness (NOSCs) and identify the wide range of material that can arise in a psychedelic session using Dr. Stanislav Grof’s cartography of the mind, along with other theories.

 - Bridge scientific and spiritual knowledge and develop an understanding of transpersonal states and mystical experiences.

 - Appreciate the somatic components of psychedelic healing and how to work with the body in NOSCs.

 - Demonstrate how to screen and assess patients for psychedelic therapy, including knowledge of indications, contraindications and other safety considerations.